toddwint/ztp/README.md

 ## Description of scripts

+### Files in `build` directory

+Files and subdirectories in `build` are used to create the docker image.

+A user can clone the project as modify these files as needed to create their own image.

+### Files in `run` directory

+These are files used to manage the docker container.
+Create it, delete it, start, and stop it.

 - config.txt
     - User defined variables for the container instance.
 - create_container.sh
     - Creates a networking interface, creates a container, and the webadmin.html file.
 - delete_container.sh
     - Remove the networking interfaces, deletes the container.
-- generate_dhcp_conf.sh
-    - Run this to regenerate the DHCP server config and restart services after the ztp.csv file is updated.
 - is_running.sh
     - Displays a message whether the container is running or not.
-- make_network.sh
-    - Creates the networking adapter if for some reason it was not created using the create_container.sh script.
-- remove_network.sh
-    - Removes the networking adapter if for some reason the user wants to delete it and maybe create it again.
-- remove_volume.sh
+- rm_ftp_dir.sh
     - Removes the container volume if for some reason the user wants to start fresh.
-- restart_dhcpd.sh
-    - Restarts the DHCP server on the container.
-- restart_tftpd-hpa.sh
-    - Restarts the TFTP server on the container.
-- restart_vsftpd.sh
-    - Restarts the FTP server on the container.
-- show_ip_addr.sh
-    - Shows the IP address of the container.
 - start.sh
     - Starts the container.
 Useful when modifying the ztp.csv file or running the container at a later time.
 - stop.sh
     - Stops the container.
 Useful when modifying the ztp.csv file or running the container at a later time.
-- tail_syslog.sh
-    - Alternatively to webadmin.html, this can show the DHCP/FTP/TFTP logs on the container.
 - webadmin.html.template
     - A template webadmin file that is updated with the IP and PORT of the container when it is created.
 - webadmin.md
     - A template webadmin file used to create webadmin.html.template.

+### Files in `run/exec` directory

+These are files used to debug and manage the container while running.

+- exec/generate_dhcp_conf.sh
+  - Run this to regenerate the DHCP server config and restart services after the ztp.csv file is updated.
+- exec/kill_frontail.sh
+    - Stops frontail
+- exec/kill_tailon.sh
+    - Stops tailon
+- exec/processes_status.sh
+    - Shows the processes running on the container.
+- exec/restart_dhcpd.sh
+    - Restarts the DHCP server on the container.
+- exec/restart_frontail.sh
+    - Stops and starts frontail.
+- exec/restart_tailon.sh
+    - Stops and starts tailon.
+- exec/restart_tftpd-hpa.sh
+    - Restarts the TFTP server on the container.
+- exec/restart_vsftpd.sh
+    - Restarts the FTP server on the container.
+- exec/run_frontail.sh
+    - Starts frontail
+- exec/run_tailon.sh
+    - Starts tailon
+- exec/services_status.sh
+    - Shows the status of the services isc-dhcp-server, vsftpd, and tftpd-hpa
+- exec/show_ip_addr.sh
+    - Shows the IP address of the container.
+- exec/tail_syslog.sh
+    - Alternatively to webadmin.html, this can show the DHCP/FTP/TFTP logs on the container.
+- exec/view_dhcpd_conf.sh
+    - Print the contents of `dhcpd.conf` to the terminal.
+- exec/view_tftpd-hpa_conf.sh
+    - Print the contents of `tftpd-hpa` to the terminal.
+- exec/view_vsftpd_conf.sh
+    - Print the contents of `vsftpd.conf` to the terminal.
+- exec/view_ztp_csv.sh
+    - Print the contents of `ztp.csv` to the terminal.

 ## Issues?